httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Resumable uploads are vulnerable to Slowloris-style attacks {{SLOWLORIS}}.
 A malicious client may create upload resources and keep them alive by regularly sending `PATCH` requests with no or small content to the upload resources.
 This could be abused to exhaust server resources by creating and holding open uploads indefinitely with minimal work.
 Servers SHOULD provide mitigations for Slowloris attacks, such as increasing the maximum number of clients the server will allow, limiting the number of uploads a single client is allowed to make, imposing restrictions on the minimum transfer speed an upload is allowed to have, and restricting the length of time an upload resource can exist.

 Uploads performed as a series of appends can be used to upload data up to the `max-size` limit, which could be a larger size than a server or intermediary might normally permit in conventional single upload request message content.
-Servers or intermediaries need to consider that rely solely on message content limits to constrain resources allocated to uploads might not an effective strategy when using resumable uploads.
+Servers or intermediaries need to consider that relying solely on message content limits to constrain resources allocated to uploads might not an effective strategy when using resumable uploads.

 # IANA Considerations